mafifafm/pxt-microbit/docs/courses/csintro/iteration/activity.md

 sprite = game.createSprite(0, 0)
 ```

-You should now see the sprite appear in the top left of the micro:bit simulator.
+You should now see the sprite appear in the top left of the Ragga simulator.

 * To add more control for when our sprite moves, drag a ‘on button A pressed’ block from the Input menu.
 * Place the ‘repeat’ block into the ‘on button A pressed’ block